0xfe/vextab/README.md

 $ npm start
 ```

+If you have the `grunt-cli` NPM package installed, you can manually run the various build steps:

 Browse to http://localhost:9005 to run tests.

-If you have the `grunt-cli` NPM package installed, you can manually run the various build steps:
+### Publishing new packages

+Update vexflow dependency if necessary.

 ```
 $ npm install -g grunt-cli
+$ npm upgrade vexflow
 $ grunt (lint|build|publish)
 ```